Do you have an extra $500? Harrisburg tax confusion could cost that and more

 The city is also considering the possibility of home rule, which would require voters to pass a referendum.

-Being under home rule means a city, borough, or township can only act in ways specifically authorized through state law.
-Home rule municipalities can act in any way except where prohibited or limited through state law, which would allow Harrisburg to keep the EIT increase.
+Being under home rule means a city, borough, or township can only act in ways specifically authorized by state law.
+Home rule municipalities can act in any way except where prohibited or limited by state law, which would allow Harrisburg to keep the EIT increase.

 “[Otherwise,] cities can only do what the state authorizes tax-wise, and our hands are tied,” Grover said.